dmbarbour/awelon/AboutABC.md

 Attributes can express and enforce some very useful properties.
 Note: moving values (between locations) and sealing values are both capability based.
 ABC type systems assume a conventional class of capabilities that enable these features.

+*NOTE:* ABC doesn't assume any particular type inference algorithm.
+AO environments are free to try multiple algorithms or strategies to analyze code.
+ABC does assume some features for a good analysis:

+* partial evaluation of static structure, as much as feasible
+* relatively precise analysis similar to dependent types
+* recognize common data structures - text, tables, trees, zippers
+* recognize common iterative algorithms - folds, traversals, searches

+There is no syntax in ABC for declaring types, but it is possible to assert conditions on the code.
+In essense, ABC is designed to support static type safety without ever defining 'type'.

+Pattern recognition features aren't essential, but could result in much greater efficiency for analyzing real bodies of code, and lead to more effective error messages and optimizations for runtime behaviors.
+For example, we might recognize operations over lists subject to loop fusion, or that a particular association list is never used in an order-dependent manner.

 ### Effects

 Primitive ABC operators are purely functional transforms.
 However, ABC supports effects by invoking environment-defined operators.
 This invocation is expressed as `{foo}`.
 This calls into the environment with the text 'foo' and the full tacit value.
 The environment may cause some effect and return an updated value.